related-sciences/gwas-analysis/notebooks/organism/canine/README.md

         - Hayward et al. 2016 (last author Boyko)
         - Sample size:
         > Here we undertake the largest canine genome-wide association study to date, with a panel of over 4,200 dogs genotyped at 180,000 markers
+        - Calls:
+            - PLINK data sets were generated in GenomeStudio using the PLINK report plugin.
+            - Genotypes were called using a GenCall threshold of 0.15 using cluster positions that were computed for the first 30 plates
+        - SNP QC:
+            - In PLINK v1.07 (ref.
+51), SNPs with a genotyping rate below 95% were removed.
+            - Duplicate samples were merged and discordant SNPs between the duplicates were identified and removed.
+            - SNPs with a MAF over 2% were tested for unexpected deviations from Hardy–Weinberg equilibrium.
+Specifically, SNPs with heterozygosity ratios (observed versus expected number of heterozygotes under Hardy–Weinberg equilibrium) below 0.25 or above 1.0 were identified and removed.
+            - Furthermore, all Y chromosome and mitochondrial DNA SNPs with any heterozygous genotype calls were removed.
+            - In total, 180,117 SNPs remained after filtering, with an overall call rate of >99.8%.
+The concordance rate between 44 technical replicates was 99.99%.
+        - Sample QC:
+            - Samples with >10% missing genotypes or with recorded sex not matching genotypic sex were excluded from further analysis.
+            - Genotypic sex was computed by calculating (1) the proportion of missing Y chromosome genotypes (<50% in males, >50% in females) and (2) the homozygosity across non-PAR X chromosome markers using the PLINK --check-sex option (generally <60% in females, >60% in males).
+In this manner, XXY samples were not misidentified as females and females with highly inbred X chromosomes were not misidentified as males.
+            - To check the recorded breed of our samples, we used the PLINK --genome option to check that each individual is most closely related to other individuals of the same breed
+            - we also ran a principal component analysis (PCA) on each breed using the program EIGENSTRAT in the EIGENSOFT v5.0.1 package52 to identify any outliers.
+Dogs with recorded breed not matching the genotypic breed were excluded from further analysis.
+        - On phenotypes:
+            - Body size
+            > Using an additive linear model where we corrected for both inbreeding and sex of the dog (see Methods), we confirm that dog body size has a simple underlying genetic architecture3,13, with the identified 17 QTLs explaining 80–88% of the variation of weight and height in individual purebred dogs